 Here you can change your login password details.

-Use this section only if you need to modify or reset your login password.
-You will need to enter your new password twice before the system can accept the password change.
+Use the New Password section only if you are required to change your login password.
+You will need to enter the new password twice before the system can accept the password change.

-For a step-by-step tutorial that teaches you you how to change passwords in WordPress, go here:
+For a tutorial that teaches you you what to do if you have lost or forgotten your password, go here:

 13 – Log Out Of All Other Sessions